ccaswell25/ccaswell25/README.md

 🐶 Walk my dog!

 ### Experience:
--5 years in Software Technology Consulting
+-5 years in Software Technology Consulting and Project Management

 ### Education:
--Master of Environmental Data Science - University of California, Santa Barbara - Expected June 2024
+-Master of Environmental Data Science - University of California, Santa Barbara - June 2024

 -Bachelor of Science in Business Administration - University of Vermont - May 2018